We put workers at the center of key decisions to create institutions that are responsive to workers’ needs.

 Since 1977, ICA has launched dozens of worker-owned cooperatives and social enterprises, helped dozens of companies convert to worker ownership, and created and preserved over 10,000 jobs.

-Over the last five years, ICA has developed worker ownership networks in the home care and child care sectors and built two state-based ownership opportunities programs that focus on preserving small firms whose owners are looking to exit the business.
-We have honed our technical assistance tools and procedures, built partnerships with critical community and industry groups, and identified owners and leaders of successfully converted firms who will serve as champions and advocates for worker ownership.
+ICA has developed worker ownership networks in the home care and child care sectors and built two state-based ownership opportunities programs that focus on preserving firms whose owners are looking to exit the business.
+We have honed our technical assistance tools and procedures, built partnerships with critical community and industry groups, and identified owners and leaders of successfully converted firms who serve as champions and advocates for worker ownership.

 NYC Department of Small Business Services

-In 2015, the ICA Group began work with the City of New York’s Department of Small Business Services with the goal of fighting income equality across the five boroughs through the creation and support of worker cooperatives.
-Read More
+In 2015, the ICA Group began work with the City of New York’s Department of Small Business Services with the goal of fighting income inequality across the five boroughs.
+ICA is a part of the Worker Cooperative Business Development Initiative (WCBDI), a network of ten organizations charged with supporting the creation and development of worker cooperatives in NYC.

 CoRise is a cooperative of home-based child care providers in Illinois.
-Developed in partnership with Service Employees International Union, his social enterprise launched in Fall of 2018 following extensive market research and provider engagement.
-Read More
+Developed in partnership with the Service Employees International Union, this social enterprise launched in Fall of 2018 following extensive market research and provider engagement.

 [section type=”Contact-Panel” background=”blue”]